bakercp-archive/ofMinGW/README.md

 # It doesn't seem to work.

-It has been tested extensively on Windows 8.1.
+It has been tested extensively on Windows 7, 8, 8.1 and 10 with openFrameworks 0.8.4.
 For all other platforms, please submit an issue in the repository.